Saturday, April 7th, 10 am to 5 pm & Sunday, April 8th, 10 am to 4 pm

 Admission is $10 for the Weekend, $5 Youth 6-17, 5 & Under Free

-Highlights of our show include the display of over 150 beautiful quilts made by guild members, “Kaleidoscope of Butterflies,” Vendors, a Quilt Challenge, a Telephone Quilt Challenge, Demonstrations and topical lectures, GQCCC’s Country Store with Handmade Gifts, a youth treasure hunt and more.
+Highlights of our show include the display of over 150 beautiful quilts made by guild members, “Tile Tango,” Vendors, a Quilt Challenge, a Telephone Quilt Challenge, Demonstrations and topical lectures, GQCCC’s Country Store with Handmade Gifts, a youth treasure hunt and more.

 Everyone in the guild is encouraged to participate with quilt entries, volunteer on the quilt show committee, assist with set-up or take-down, sell admissions tickets, white glove assistance with exhibited quilts or in many other ways needed at the show.
 Guild members also participate with the Country Store, where the guild offers a variety of donated fabric, notions, books and member guild consignment items for sale.